 After Thursday’s good waves, it looked like Manzanillo was going to be on for the next day, on the peak of the swell.
 A few hotel guests were going to join us so we could also split the cost of the boat.
 My final message to Marc before bed that night simply read, “CHOO CHOO…”

 With a constant off-shore wind and typically moderate waves, we almost never heard the break from the hotel.
 We could see it coming in, a couple of hundred metres away over the treetops.
 But we rarely heard the waves.
 Then, as the swell built through March, a couple of months of howling wind decayed.
 And with that came the sound of the waves – a slow boom every few seconds.
 Maeve and I woke to that sound on Friday morning.
 It was accompanied by a loud chorus from our local howler monkey troop, and the familiar tap, tap, tap of the hotel dogs, lazily wagging their tails in their beds as they heard us approaching.
 Like many other mornings, we walked barefoot onto the deck with a mug of coffee, to look out over the ocean.
 Clean, dark lines were visible all the way to the horizon.
 And nearer the shore the water was a mess, a marble wash of foam and sand.
 Those lines came in, marching in parallel ranks until they lifted, with creeping, predatory slowness, forming into dirty green and brown walls, before pitching themselves into the shallows.
-From that distant viewpoint It was hard to judge the size of the waves as they walled-up, but it could be inferred by the unusual slowness with which the white-water broke and fell.
+From that distant viewpoint It was hard to judge the size of the waves as they walled-up, but it could be inferred by that unusual slowness with which the white-water broke and fell.

 We waded out to our charter boat from the neighbouring beach of Marsella, which was sheltered from the swell.
 Out at sea, the water was deceptively peaceful, just a rolling swell that passed gently under the boat.
 From there, we got a rare view of the coast from the ocean.
 It was a lush and unspoiled landscape of volcanoes draped in greenery, fronting a rugged cliff line that was skirted with leaping white spray.